 - Soured cream or guacamole, to serve

-- Sauté the vegetables and chicken: Heat the oil in a large pan over medium heat.
-Add the sliced onion, green bell pepper, red bell pepper, and the diced chicken.
-Cook for 5-8 minutes, stirring often, until the chicken is cooked through and the vegetables are softened.
+- Cook the filling: Heat the oil in a large pan over medium heat.
+Add the sliced onion, green pepper, red pepper and the diced chicken.
+Cook for 5–8 minutes, stirring often, until the chicken is cooked through and the vegetables have softened.

-- Make the filling: Stir in half of the enchilada sauce and the chili powder, cooking for another 2 minutes until everything is well combined and the sauce has thickened slightly.
+- Add the sauce: Stir in half of the enchilada sauce and the chilli powder.
+Cook for another 2 minutes until everything is well combined and the sauce has thickened slightly.

-- Assemble the enchiladas: Take the mini flour tortillas and divide the chicken and pepper mixture evenly among them.
-Roll each tortilla tightly and place them, seam side down, in a baking dish.
-Push them close together to create a snug fit.
+- Fill and roll: Divide the chicken and pepper mixture evenly among the mini flour tortillas.
+Roll each tortilla tightly and place them seam side down in a baking dish.
+Push them close together for a snug fit.

-- Finish and bake: Pour the remaining enchilada sauce over the rolled tortillas.
-Sprinkle the grated cheddar cheese evenly over the top.
-Place the dish in a preheated oven at 200°C/400°F for 20 minutes, or until the cheese is melted, bubbly, and lightly browned.
+- Bake: Pour the remaining enchilada sauce over the rolled tortillas.
+Sprinkle the grated Cheddar cheese evenly over the top.
+Bake in a preheated oven at 200°C (180°C Fan / Gas Mark 6) for 20 minutes, or until the cheese is melted and lightly browned.

-- Serve: Remove the enchiladas from the oven.
-Garnish with fresh chopped coriander and serve immediately with a dollop of soured cream or a scoop of guacamole.
+- Serve: Remove from the oven and garnish with fresh chopped coriander.
+Serve straight away with a dollop of soured cream or guacamole.

-- Don’t Overstuff Your Tortillas: Filling the tortillas too much can make them difficult to roll and cause the filling to spill out during baking.
+- Do not overstuff: Filling the tortillas too much makes them hard to roll and causes the filling to spill during baking.

-- Warm Your Tortillas: If your tortillas feel stiff or are cracking when you roll them, you can warm them in the microwave for a few seconds between damp paper towels to make them more pliable.
+- Warm your tortillas first: If the tortillas feel stiff or crack when you roll them, warm them in the microwave for a few seconds between damp kitchen paper.

-- Cover with Foil: For the first 10 minutes of baking, you can cover the dish with foil to keep the tortillas and chicken extra moist before removing it for the cheese to brown.
+- Cover with foil at the start: For the first 10 minutes of baking, cover the dish with foil to keep the tortillas and chicken moist before removing it for the cheese to brown.

-- Adjust the Spice Level: Add a pinch of red pepper flakes or a dash of hot sauce to the filling if you prefer a spicier dish.
+- Adjust the heat: Add a pinch of chilli flakes or a dash of hot sauce to the filling if you prefer a spicier dish.
+For something milder, try our Hairy Bikers quesadillas instead.

-- Refrigerate: Place any leftover enchiladas in a sealed, airtight container and store in the refrigerator for up to 3 days.
-Reheat in the microwave or oven until heated through.
+Place any leftover enchiladas in a sealed airtight container and store in the fridge for up to 3 days.
+Reheat in the microwave or oven until piping hot throughout.

-- Freeze: To freeze, let the enchiladas cool completely.
-Wrap the dish tightly in plastic wrap and then foil, or transfer the enchiladas to a freezer-safe container.
+To freeze, let the enchiladas cool completely.
+Wrap the dish tightly in cling film and then foil, or transfer to a freezer-safe container.
 They can be frozen for up to 3 months.
-Thaw in the refrigerator overnight before reheating.
+Thaw in the fridge overnight before reheating.

 - Serving Size: 1 enchilada (approximate)